Old Chest of Drawers = Craft Supply Center

 old furniture before

-Craft supply center: the furniture refurbishing project, step by step.
+Craft supply center: refurbishing step by step.

 Ken repaired a drawer that fell apart, and I set to work sanding it.
 This thing had been quite a few colors in it’s lifetime.
 I joked that I was turning into the Hulk because I was covered in green paint particles. {Maybe I looked more like the Jolly Green Giant — except smaller.}